cptspacecadet/juicebox-meowsdao-rewards/README.md

 ### UnorderedToken

 An ERC721 NFT which allows minting of a limited set of NFTs with ipfs-bound assets and metadata.
-Proceeds from the initial sale got to a Juicebox project.
+Proceeds from the initial sale go to a Juicebox project.
 This contract optionally supports payment in ERC20 tokens rather than Ether for which there is a Uniswap pool.
 Other features include Merkle-tree mints, mint period and non-sequential token ids.

 ## Commands